michakfromparis/ci-detective/readme.md

 ## Example usage

-Inspect system & git info
+Inspect system & git info.
 ```
-uses: michakfromparis/build-info-detective
+uses: michakfromparis/ci-detective@1.1.0
 ```

-Inspect git info
+Inspect git info only.
 ```
-uses: michakfromparis/build-info-detective
+uses: michakfromparis/ci-detective@1.1.0
 with:
   inspect-system: false
   inspect-git: true
 ```

-Inspect system info, git info and the ENVIRONMENT, APP_ENV & CONFIGURATION variables
+Inspect system info, git info and the ENVIRONMENT, APP_ENV & CONFIGURATION variables.
 ```
-uses: michakfromparis/build-info-detective
+uses: michakfromparis/ci-detective@1.1.0
 with:
   inspect-environment: 'ENVIRONMENT, APP_ENV, CONFIGURATION'
 ```

 Inspect system info, git info & package. name, version from package.json.
-If on a version tagged branch, compare the version with the tag version
+If on a version tagged branch, compare the version with the tag version.
 ```
-uses: michakfromparis/build-info-detective
+uses: michakfromparis/ci-detective@1.1.0
 with:
   inspect-package-json: true
 ```

-If on a monorepo, specify the full path to package.json
+If on a monorepo, specify the full path to package.json.
 ```
-uses: michakfromparis/build-info-detective
+uses: michakfromparis/ci-detective@1.1.0
 with:
   inspect-package-json: true
   package-json-path: workspace/front/package.json